Sudan timeline July-Sept 2019: Turbulent transformation from tyranny

 September 10: Egypt is exerting efforts to have Sudan removed from the US list of State Sponsors of Terrorism.
 The Sudanese Professionals Association expresses support to the new Sudanese Cabinet.
 Deputy chairman of the Sovereign Council and Commander-in-chief of the RSF militia Lt Gen Hemeti meets with rebel leaders of the Sudan Revolutionary Front in Juba.
 A military court in Khartoum resumes proceedings for the trial of former janjaweed leader Musa Hilal.

-September 11: The Ministry of Health confirms four cases of cholera in Blue Nile state (contrary to the government of deposed President Al Bashir that refused to acknowledge the contagious disease).
+September 11: The Sudanese government and the armed movements sign a Declaration of Principles in Juba, which will function as basis for the peace neotiations.
+The Ministry of Health confirms four cases of cholera in Blue Nile state (contrary to the government of deposed President Al Bashir that refused to acknowledge the contagious disease).

 September 12: PM Hamdok meets with the South Sudanese president in Juba to discuss the upcoming peace talks and the opening of borders for free trade.
 High food prices pushed-up inflation in August.
 North Darfur farmers freely demonstrate in El Fasher, demanding protection from herdsmen.